Beyond Pairwise Comparisons in Social Choice: A Setwise Kemeny Aggregation Problem: Introduction

 One can then define a new class of SWFs, those that rely on the results of setwise contests alone to determine an output ranking.
 The many works that have been carried out regarding voting rules based on the (weighted) majority graph can be revisited in this broader setting.
-This line of research has already been investigated by Lu and Boutilier~\citeyear{lu2010unavailable} and Baldiga and Green~\citeyear{baldiga2010choice}.
+This line of research has already been investigated by Lu and Boutilier \cite{lu2010unavailable} and Baldiga and Green \cite{baldiga2010choice}.
 However, note that both of these works consider a setting where candidates may become unavailable after voters express their preferences.
 We do not make this assumption.
 We indeed believe that this new class of SWFs makes sense in the standard setting where the set of candidates is known and deterministic, as it amounts to generate an output ranking by examining the choices that are made by the voters on subsets of candidates of various sizes (while usually only pairwise choices are considered).

-An SWF that seem natural in this class consists in determining an output ranking that minimizes the number of disagreements with the results of setwise contests for sets of cardinality at most $k$.
-This is a $k$-wise generalization of the Kemeny rule, which is obtained as a special case for $k\!=\!2$.
+A natural SWF in this class consists in determining an output ranking that minimizes the number of disagreements with the results of setwise contests for sets of cardinality at most $k$.
+This is a $k$-wise generalization of the Kemeny rule, obtained as a special case for $k\!=\!2$.
 We recall that the Kemeny rule consists in producing a ranking that minimizes the number of \emph{pairwise} disagreements \citep{kemeny1959mathematics}.

 \begin{example} Let us come back to Example~\ref{ex:Baldiga} and assume that we use the 3-wise Kemeny rule.
 Consider the output ranking $r = c_1\!\succ\!c_2\!\succ\!c_3$.
 For set $S\!=\!\{c_1,c_2\}$, the number of disagreements with the results of setwise contests is $51$ because $c_2$ is the top choice in $S$ for $51$ voters (see Table~\ref{ex:Baldiga}) while it is $c_1$ for $r$.
 Similarly, the number of disagreements induced by $\{c_1,c_3\}$, $\{c_2,c_3\}$ and $\{c_1,c_2,c_3\}$ are respectively $51$, $48$ and $3\!+\!48$.
 The total number of disagreements is thus $51\!+\!51\!+\!48\!+\!3\!+\!48\!=\!201$.
 This is actually the minimum number of disagreements that can be achieved for these input rankings, which makes $r$ the $k$-wise Kemeny ranking. \end{example}